kristithrasher/Pewlett-Hackard-Analysis/README.md

 -	This table shows that    people are eligible for a mentorship program.

 ## Summary
 Silver Tsunami is what Hewlett Packard refers to when they started this project of retirements and upcoming positions that need to be filled.
 A company who is looking at the future and being prepared they had the analysis completed to discover the number of retiring employees and who was eligible for a mentorship program.
-With these two tasks completed we have concluded that the following questions be answered…
+With these two tasks completed we have concluded that
   1. 90, 398 roles will need to be filled as the silver tsunami begins to make an impact.

   2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of           Pewlett Hackard employees